nperez0111/Tutorials/colors/README.md

 YES!
 These numbers actually correspond exactly to hexadecimal.
 FF in hexadecimal numbering converts to 255 which is the max value RGB takes in for a single color.

 ## How does this one work?
+RGB is meant to be a more readable way of using colors.

+RGB stands for:
+ - Red
+ - Green
+ - Blue

+And is used exactly in that order surrounded by parenthesis and separated by commas.

+`RGB( Red , Green , Blue )`
+# RGBA

+## Isn't it the same as the other one?

+You sure ask a lot of questions!
+Yes you are correct, it is the same as the other one with the added A and yet another number!

+## So what's different

+The A in RGBA means `alpha channel` and in plain English it means transparency.
+So the transparency factor allows you to show elements that overlap or if there is a dark background it will alow some of that color to "bleed" through.